Off Campus Student Experience

 Students 23 or Older

 Students who are or will turn 23 years of age before the first day of classes in the Fall semester may request a waiver of the on-campus housing requirement via this form.

-If a student receives permission to reside off campus, the permission is granted until a student graduates from the University or takes a leave of absence.
 In order for the Office of Residential Life to plan for the upcoming academic year, current non-residents must register their status each year to confirm their plans to live on or off campus.

 No. The Office of Residential Life strongly discourages students or their families from signing any lease without confirmation from our office that the exemption has been granted.
 The signing of a lease for off-campus housing is not justification for receiving off-campus approval, and the signing of a lease - and any resulting financial difficulties - will not result in non-resident status.

 Students covered by the On-Campus Housing Requirement policy are required to pay the on-campus housing charge on their student account.

 Brown University is not affiliated with any off-campus cooperative housing organization, including but not limited to PEACH (Providence East Association of Cooperative Housing) -- formerly known as BACH (Brown Association for Cooperative Housing) -- and NASCO (North American Students of Cooperation).
 Because properties maintained by off-campus cooperative housing organizations are considered off-campus housing, students should not make arrangements to live at these properties unless and until they become eligible for non-resident status and have received off-campus permission in writing from the Office of Residential Life.

 By conducting the senior housing selection process in the fall, coupled with the addition of two new residence halls, we anticipate the need to release substantially fewer juniors to live off-campus for the 2023-24 academic year.